marcin-lawrowski/wise-chat/readme.txt

 All settings are available on `Settings -> Wise Chat Settings` page.

 = List of PRO features: =
-* **Private one-to-one chats**: Let your users talk to each other in private conversations.
+* **Private one-to-one messages**: Let your users talk to each other in private conversations.
 Each user has also an option to ignore messages from unwanted users.
 * **Avatars**: Display avatars either in the chat or the users list.
+* **BuddyPress integration**: Integrate Wise Chat Pro in BuddyPress groups.
+Give moderator rights to delete messages or ban users.
 * **External authentication**: Increase range of potential users by allowing them to log in using their accounts on social networking sites like Facebook, Twitter or Google+
 * **Multisite support**: Wise Chat Pro can operate in WordPress multisite environment.
 * **Pro themes**: Select and use one of 3 additional Pro themes.
+* **One-time payment**: Pay once and use forever.
 * **6-month upgrade**: Update your Wise Chat Pro to the new version for free during 6-month period after the purchase.

 **[Check Wise Chat Pro !](http://kaine.pl/projects/wp-plugins/wise-chat-pro?source=wordpress-plugin-site)** Move customer engagement to the higher level!